d-krupke/folder_compiler_static_website/README.md

 ## Example

-See in the following example, how simple it is to configure
+See in the following example, how simple it is to configure:
 ```python
 import jinja2 as jinja2